AI CRO

 The 7-step audience research framework

 Step 3: personalities.
 Conscientious buyers respond to feature breakdowns and ingredient lists.
 Open buyers respond to story, novelty, and aesthetic.
-The variant per segment encodes the personality pattern.

 Step 4: social and cultural factors.
 UK ecommerce buyers respond to "free returns" differently from US buyers because return friction differs by jurisdiction.
-Religious calendars shape buying cycles in some categories.
-Reference groups (Instagram accounts, subreddits, podcasts) shape the language and aesthetic that registers as in-group.
-See the personalisation expectation gap for how cultural context interacts with personalisation infrastructure.

 How positioning feeds the personalisation cluster

 AI personalisation without positioning is segment-of-one fiction.
 The engine has no segments to personalise to, defaults to "popular products for visitors-like-you," and serves a generic experience with extra latency.
 AI personalisation with positioning is segment-level dynamic content that compounds against per-segment baselines.
-The two look similar in the vendor demo and behave opposite in the live site.
-For the deeper read see the personalisation expectation gap, which sits as the downstream pillar to this one.

 Run the checklist before the personalisation tool.
 Five items, 14 days for a properly resourced engagement.
 Skip it and the personalisation tool burns 12 months proving the lift figures don't move and the operator paid £40K to learn that AI cannot positioning your brand from a cold start.